 We believe that congestion and connectivity can be significantly improved without damaging new road building, as shown by research from the Metropolitan Transport Research Unit (MTRU) .
 A package of measures routing HGVs via the M62, investment in rail and bus services, active travel for local people and slower speeds would free up road space for longer journeys and contribute to wider sustainability and health objectives in the area.

-A new fast trans-Pennine rail link for passengers and freight should be a priority, as supported by the Northern Powerhouse of Leeds, Liverpool, Manchester, Newcastle, Hull and Sheffield cities.
+A new fast trans-Pennine rail link for both passengers and freight should be the priority, as supported by the Northern Powerhouse of Hull, Leeds, Liverpool, Manchester, Newcastle and Sheffield cities.

 Details of the A628 corridor upgrades

 It is the old story of piecemeal upgrades that will lead to demands for more upgrades rather than looking at what the problems are along the whole corridor.

 - A new dual link road from the M67 roundabout at Hattersley to a new junction on the A57T on Mottram Moor, and a link to the Glossop Spur between Mottram Moor and the A57.
 These measures aim to free up the Longdendale bottleneck but will also open up the corridor for traffic to divert off the M62 and take the shorter journey.
 Local people who weren’t using their cars will use them and traffic jams will quickly return along with air pollution and traffic collisions.

 - Between Tintwistle and Flouch traffic light cameras, speed cameras and message signs would clutter the route.

 - The 2007 Hollingworth Tintwistle Bypass could then follow to alleviate these communities.